Field-Robotics-Lab/isaac_lab_walkthrough/README.md

 ### Install Isaac Lab

-Still withint the `env_isaaclab` conda environment...
+Still within the `env_isaaclab` conda environment...

 From the root of the Issac Lab local git repository